top of page

 Arluk also offers “stumble-on” opportunities for black bear.
 One bear that took a liking to the St. Paul’s camp was killed by a hunter during the first week of the season.
 A dearth of berries, usually common on the hillsides of the area, resulted in few bear sightings in 2021.

-I’ve always, when possible, cut my own meat from any wild game, easily processing a couple deer over the years.
+I’ve always, when possible, cut my own meat from any wild game, easily processing a couple hundred deer over the years.
 Caines said it’s not unusual for hunters, mainly those who drove to Newfoundland, to want to process their own meat, either in camp or by loading moose quarters into large coolers for flying out and later attention.
 A local processor near Deer Lake, Countryside Abattoir, https://countrysidenl.com/ operates 24/7 during moose season, cutting meat to specification, offering a variety of sausages and arranging for drop shipping of boxed, vacuum-sealed meat to several U.S. cities.
 “Most people, when they can, like to cut their own meat,” Caines said.

 How Moose Got to Newfoundland